PopleZoo/BetterItemScan/README.md

 - GiftBoxItem (presents/gifts) are no longer calculated when on the ship if used to get its held item

 Bugs and errors?
--Head to the Lethal Company Discord(s) -> Mod releases -> Better Item Scan
+-Head to the Repo and leave an issue